 If you are fond of cooking Mediterranean or Thai food, then you may already know a few things about basil.
 It is a highly aromatic herb that belongs to the mint family and that is readily available in most grocery stores.
-Basil is familiar to many, and versatile in that it pairs well with most other common culinary herbs as well as a large number of savory ingredients.
+Basil is familiar to many and versatile; it pairs well with most other common culinary herbs as well as many savory ingredients.
 While this versatility makes it relatively easy to use, it is still possible to make mistakes.
 Follow the tips below for the best results when cooking with basil.

 Use sweet basil primarily for European dishes, particularly those from the Mediterranean region.
 If you are making Thai dishes, you will naturally want to opt for Thai basil if you can find it.
 Indian dishes may benefit from the use of holy basil.

-Don’t use basil outside of the summer.
-As with the knife tip above, you may have a hard time following this tip all the time; however, note that basil is a summer herb.
+Basil is a summer herb.
 This means that while you may be able to get it year-round in a well-stocked grocery store, you will usually not get the best quality basil except during the warmest months.
 Basil sold in the non-summer seasons is also likely to be expensive.
 Dried basil, of course, is the alternative here.